BhallaLab/moose-core/Docs/user/markdown/Nkit2Documentation.markdown

 MOOSE can handle large networks of detailed neurons, each with complicated channel dynamics.
-Further, MOOSE can integrate chemical signalling with electrical activity.
+Further, MOOSE can integrate chemical signaling with electrical activity.
 Presently, creating and simulating these requires PyMOOSE scripting, but these will be incorporated into the GUI in the future.